ais-climber/ais-climber.github.io/_pages/Open Problems I Like.md

 ## Neural & Social Network Models

 ## Games
-- (✨, inspired by TODO) AlphaGo Zero has demonstrated claims to learn via self-play any two-player
+- (✨, inspired by TODO) AlphaGo Zero has demonstrated its ability to self-play nearly any two-player tclaims to learn via self-play any two-player
 -
 - AlphaGo, which
 AlphaGo {% cite  %}